Nine Million Bicycles: Background

+Music video

-The single's music video, directed by Kevin Godley, shows Melua being dragged across the floor through a variety of settings, including a brief shot of the Summer Palace in Beijing, until she returns to a picnic in a park with her friends.
+The single's music video, directed by Kevin Godley, shows Melua lying on the grass during a picnic in a park with her friends, before being dragged across the floor through a variety of settings, including a brief shot of the Summer Palace in Beijing, until she returns to the park at the end of the video.

 Alternative version

 In 2005, Melua was criticised by writer and scientist Simon Singh for inaccurate lyrics referring to the size of the observable universe ("We are 12 billion light-years from the edge.
 That's a guess — no one can ever say it's true").
 Melua and Singh met, and Melua re-recorded a tongue-in-cheek version of the song for BBC Radio 4's Today program that had been written by Singh: